Feuerfest

 The workaround we made was by utilizing the apt priority for each repository, so packages from our internal official Debian mirror took priority.
 And that worked, but it was still annoying.

-Some weeks later those packages caused an incident and in the root cause analysis the problem was identified and those packages were move to a separate repository.
+Some weeks later those packages caused an incident and in the root cause analysis the problem was identified and those packages were moved to a separate repository.

 Lesson learned.
 Care for your repositories.